-This featured sponsored recipe was created in partnership with our friends at Earthbound Farm.
+This featured sponsored apple salad recipe was created in partnership with our friends at Earthbound Farm.

 I’ve spoken to you a lot about my experience with Earthbound Farm (and if you’re new here you can check out those features here and here and here and here) and how much I love their certified organic products.
 I’ve been using them since the brand was a small production and the lettuce was being packaged in the founder’s living room!
 Now, they’re an incredible company with an outstanding mission to empower us to look at the quality of the food we’re putting onto our plate and into our body.
 Not only does organic farming benefit our soil, water, air, and food but it also makes me feel healthier knowing what I’m putting in my body.